mnk343/Vehicle-Recommendation-System/README.md

 The outline of the project has been finalised and shared.

 ##### Contribution :
-Everyone except Mantri ( 160101041 ) was present today.
+Everyone except Sandeep Naidu( 160101041 ) was present today.
 We also discussed the key features as a team.
 All the five members have given their valuable ideas.
 Signatures of the members has been taken for record.